Video game remake: Definition

 A remake offers a newer interpretation of an older work, characterized by updated or changed assets.
 For example, The Legend of Zelda: Ocarina of Time 3D and The Legend of Zelda: Majora's Mask 3D for the Nintendo 3DS are considered remakes of their original versions for the Nintendo 64, and not a remaster or a port, since there are new character models and texture packs.
 The Legend of Zelda: Wind Waker HD for Wii U would be considered a remaster, since it retains the same, albeit updated upscaled aesthetics of the original.

 A remake typically maintains the same story, genre, and fundamental gameplay ideas of the original work.
 The intent of a remake is usually to take an older game that has become outdated and update it for a new platform and audience.
 A remake will not necessarily preserve the original gameplay especially if it is dated, instead remaking the gameplay to conform to the conventions of contemporary games or later titles in the same series in order to make a game marketable to a new audience.
+One such remake was OpenBor's remake of the game Spider-Man and Venom: Maximum Carnage, which features now different character sounds and edited sprites.

 For example, for Sierra's 1991 remake of Space Quest, the developers used the engine, point-and-click interface, and graphical style of Space Quest IV: Roger Wilco and The Time Rippers, replacing the original graphics and text parser interface of the original.
 However, other elements, like the narrative, puzzles and sets, were largely preserved.
 Another example is Black Mesa, a remake built entirely from the ground up in the Source Engine that remakes in-game textures, assets, models, and facial animations, while taking place in the events of the original Half-Life game.
 Resident Evil 2 (2019) is a remake of the 1998 game Resident Evil 2; while the original uses tank controls and fixed camera angles, the remake features "over-the-shoulder" third-person shooter gameplay similar to Resident Evil 4 and more recent games in the series that allows players the option to move while using their weapons similar to Resident Evil 6.

-Ports

-A port is a conversion of a game to a new platform that relies heavily on existing work and assets.
-A port may include various enhancements like improved performance, resolution, and sometimes even additional content, but differs from a remake in that it still relies heavily on the original assets and engine of the source game.
-A good example of a port is the 8-bit Sonic the Hedgehog side-scrolling platform game which is similar in gameplay and style to the original 16-bit Sega Genesis game of the same name, save for several new and altered game mechanics.
-The handheld console ports of Mortal Kombat II had fewer characters than the original arcade game and other console ports due to system storage limitations but otherwise were still faithful to the original in terms of gameplay.